-As of March 31, 2023, we had cash and cash equivalents and short-term investments of \$1,251.6 million.
-Included in our cash and short-term investments balances as of March 31, 2023 is \$1,116.2 million held offshore by our foreign subsidiaries.
+As of March 31, 2024, we had cash and cash equivalents and short-term investments of \$1,572.7 million.
+Included in our cash and short-term investments balances as of March 31, 2024 is \$1,393.1 million held offshore by our foreign subsidiaries.
 We have the ability to access cash held offshore by our foreign subsidiaries primarily through the repayment of intercompany debt obligations.
 If we were to distribute this offshore cash to the U.S. as dividends from our foreign subsidiaries, the dividends generally would not be subject to U.S. federal income tax, but the distributions may be subject to foreign withholding and state income taxes.

-As of March 31, 2023, our net liability associated with unrecognized tax benefits is \$30.5 million.
-Due to the uncertainty regarding the amount and timing of any future cash outflows associated with our unrecognized tax benefits, we are unable to reasonably estimate the amount and period of ultimate settlement, if any, with the various taxing authorities.
+As of March 31, 2024, our net liability associated with unrecognized tax benefits is \$26.7 million.
+Due to the uncertainty regarding the amount and timing of any future cash outflows associated with our unrecognized tax benefits, we are unable to reasonably estimate the amount and timing of ultimate settlement, if any, with the various taxing authorities.

 For certain accounts receivable, we use non-recourse factoring arrangements with third party financial institutions to manage our working capital and cash flows.
 Under these arrangements, we sell receivables to a financial institution for cash at a discount to the face amount.
 Available capacity under these arrangements is dependent on the level of our trade accounts receivable eligible to be sold, the financial institutions' willingness to purchase such receivables and the limits provided by the financial institutions.
 These factoring arrangements can be reduced or eliminated at any time due to market conditions and changes in the creditworthiness of customers.
-For the three months ended March 31, 2023 and 2022, we sold accounts receivable totaling \$78.0 million and \$92.2 million, net of discounts and fees of \$0.2 million for each period.
+For the three months ended March 31, 2024 and 2023, we sold accounts receivable totaling \$24.4 million and \$78.0 million, respectively, net of discounts and fees.
+Discounts and fees were insignificant for the three months ended March 31, 2024, and \$0.2 million for the three months ended March 31, 2023.